astrobuns/neotools/restock_list_manager/README.md

 However, it should be noted that the intentions of this tool is **not** to cheat or give users an unfair advantage.
 It does not modify the website in any way, nor is it trying to farm for random events, Magma Pool times, etc. It just exports data to a Google spreadsheet.
 Additionally, I added a 5-second delay between each HTTP request as to not overload the server.

 If, in the future, TNT is more clear about what forms of automation are allowed, I will adjust this tool accordingly.
+In other words... please don't freeze my acccount TNT :-(